kazukidevnull/KAZU-DFIR-NOTES/DF-Notes/Theoretical-DF-Notes/Windows/Win-DFIR-Notes.md

 NOTE: due to i am still trying to figure out best way to format and display everything, a lot of what is listed are not according to reality and some will be changed or removed in the future.

-+ TOI= Things Of Interests
-+ -> = Right found inside Left
-+ & = in addition to the one before this symbol
++ TOI= Things Of Interests, Sometimes there will be cases where all the information within something is of investigative interests, in these cases "TOI:" will just be listed with "ALL", in cases where there's a large amount of information within something which may be of interests except for a few parts, then the not equal symbol "=!" will be used at the start of the list of things to exclude
 + DFI = Directories Found Inside
-{text}(THIS MAY CHANGE) = used to indicate information which is not fixed such as GUID, enconding or other information, Replace "text".
++ {text}(THIS MAY CHANGE) = used to indicate information which is not fixed such as GUID, enconding or other information, Replace "text".
-+ Sometimes there will be cases where all the information within something is of investigative interests, in these cases "TOI:" will just be listed with "ALL", in cases where there's a large amount of information within something which may be of interests except for a few parts, then the not equal symbol "=!" will be used at the start of the list of things to exclude

 ### Windows PIDs: